indraneel0483/YouTube-Transcript-Summarizer/README.md

 ---

-Would you like help customizing this for deployment (e.g., adding it to your GitHub, adding a license file, or integrating Streamlit)?
+Let me know if you want to turn this into a web app or convert the notebook into a `.py` script.
 ```